pact-foundation/pact.io/getting_started/README.md

 Create a `pact_helper.rb` in your service provider project.
 The recommended place is `spec/service_consumers/pact_helper.rb`.

-See [Verifying Pacts](https://github.com/pact-foundation/pact-ruby/wiki/Verifying-pacts) and the [Provider](documentation/configuration.md#provider) section of the Configuration documentation for more information.
+For more information, see [Verifying Pacts](/getting_started/verifying_pacts.md) and the provider configuration documentation for your Pact implementation language (if you are following this example, here is the [Ruby documentation](https://github.com/pact-foundation/pact-ruby/wiki/Verifying-pacts)).

 ```ruby
 # In specs/service_consumers/pact_helper.rb